ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

         +--ro uri*              inet:uri
 ~~~~

-For state data like admin-state, oper-state and so on, we consider they are more logic related and out of scope of our draft.
-Same to the sensor-data, it should be define in some other performance monitoring data models instead of inventory data model.
+For state data like admin-state, oper-state and so on, we consider they are related to device hardware management and not hardware inventory.
+Therefore, they are outside of scope of this document.
+Same for the sensor-data, they should be defined in some other performance monitoring data models instead of inventory data model.

 We re-defined some attributes listed in {{!RFC8348}}, based on some integration experience for network wide inventory data.